armanriazi/refi/docs/article.md

 25, No. 5, Amsterdam, Elsevier, 2003.
 Note: The gtap-e model is classified as a computable general equilibrium (cge) model. [^20]</figcaption>
 </figure>

+# Standard

+## CCB
+ The Community and Biodiversity Standards Standards were developed by the CCBA and have been managed by the Verra since November 2014.
+The CCB Standards foster the integration of best-practice and multiple-benefit approaches into project design and implementation [58].

+### Vera CCB
+The Verra Registry is the central repository for all information and documentation related to CCB projects.
+The registry facilitates public comment periods, and records the generation, retirement, and cancellation of all Verified Carbon Units that bear a CCB label, which indicates that an emission reduction unit was generated during a CCB-verified period [59].

+### American CCB

+American Carbon Registry(ACR) Founded as a nonprofit entity in 1996 by Winrock International, American Carbon Registry (ACR) is the first voluntary offset program and **focuses on the voluntary market** and the **California Cap-and-Trade program** in the U.S. CCB Projects are predominantly specific to land use.
+An independent third-party verifies the social benefits that accompany a CCB certified carbon project [60].

+## GSF

+Gold Standard Foundation established by the World Wildlife Fund in 2003 and based in Geneva, Switzerland, the Gold Standard Foundation administers a secure and transparent transaction between climate funders, climate security, and sustainable development [60].

+## CAR

+The Climate Action Reserve is the premier North American GHG registry.
+Its published protocols are used by the California Cap-and-Trade program [60].

 ---

 [^1]: